MicrosoftDocs/azure-devops-docs/docs/pipelines/release/key-vault-access.md

     az ad sp create-for-rbac --name YOUR_SERVICE_PRINCIPAL_NAME
     ```

-1. Make sure to copy the output, as we will use it to create the service connection in the next step.
+1. Make sure to copy the output, as we'll use it to create the service connection in the next step.

 ## Create a service connection